 Handspring Treo Apple iPhone, which is a pocket-computer/cell-phone combination.
 It is also a digital camera.
 I can picture a special vest pocket on officer's uniforms for such a device, with the camera facing outwards, and a built-in cloth sleeve to route the earphone wire up the shoulder and into the ear Bluetooth earphone.

-Another interesting feature of the Handspring line was the late lamented "Springboard" slot.
+Another interesting feature of the Handspring line was the late lamented "Springboard" expansion slot.
 This functioned much like the USB port on your computer, the one with the bewildering plethora of gadgets to plug in.
 So take your Treo, plug in the sensor module, and suddenly you have a Tricorder.
 There would be modules for geological survey, medical diagnostics, language translation, electronic multimeter, oscilloscope, reference textbooks on a card, various expert systems, and GPS navigation (which would revert to "dead reckoning" if you were stuck on an unexplored planet with no GPS satellites and your survey ship left orbit).

 More recently, NASA scientists have been developing small electronic chemical sensors that will plug into an iPhone, transforming it into something approaching a tricorder.
 Of course you will note how much smaller the iPod unit is than the classic Trek tricorder.